Tony Carmody's Helicopter Info Site (Sponsored by Rotor Research Pty Ltd T/as Brumby Helicopter Co)

 “TC” – they said (like the Ads on TV) – “there’s more - tell us what you think about this special not found in the shops feature?”

-With that they proceeded to the contraption and demonstrated that the influence of a few warm beers did nothing to their prospective formula 1 racing driver skills by swiftly changing gear with the gearbox shifter and making verbal V8 engine sounds and screeching tire effects while making that big fat pig whiz around faster or slower.
+With that they proceeded to the contraption and demonstrated that the influence of a few warm beers had done nothing to their prospective formula 1 racing driver skills by swiftly changing gears with the gearbox shifter, making loud verbal V8 engine sounds and screeching tire effects while making that big fat pig whiz around faster or slower.

 It even had reverse gear for a pit stop.